frederic-perez/AmE-dictionary/data/dictionary.md

 __empty box__ _The Etihad is the last empty box on his list._
 __empty nester__ _He and wife Bekki areempty nesters._
 __empty-net/power-play/short-handed goal__
+__EMT__ _abbr_ Emergency medical technician: a person who is trained to give emergency medical care at the scene of an accident or in an ambulance.
 __emulate__ _v_
 __emulsified__ _v_
 __en masse__ :two::hammer: _Cruz supporters are going to bolt to Rubio en masse._